 Every year the esteemed Forbes magazine releases it’s list of the most valuable football clubs on the planet.
 The latest rankings were recently released for 2017 with three German clubs placing within the top 20.
 Who are these clubs and why are they ranked at their respective positions?
 First, you might want to take a look at the five most valuable sport teams in the world, then come back to see how the German clubs fared.

-Each German club on the Forbes list has a rich history, a passionate fan base, and an abundance of trophies won, both internationally and domestic.
-There are however, major differences between each of these clubs.
-In other words, the rankings do not lie.
-For those not familiar with these Bundesliga giants, please, allow me to introduce to you, German football royalty.
+Each club on the Forbes list has a rich history, passionate fan base, and has won an abundance of trophies, both internationally and domestic.
+There are however, major differences between each of them.
+For those not familiar with these Bundesliga giants, please allow me to introduce you to German football royalty.
 For those who know them well, lean back, grab a German beer of your choice and simply enjoy the ride.
-Without further ado, ladies and gentlemen, here are the three clubs from the German Bundesliga who made the 2017 Forbes list of most valuable football clubs: FC Bayern München, Borussia Dortmund, and FC Schalke 04.
-Prost!
+Without further ado football fans, here are the three Bundesliga clubs who made the 2017 Forbes Most Valuable Football Clubs list.
+Prost!!!

 FC Bayern München: “Mia San Mia”